sodacan-net/sodacan-core/README.md

 ## Load Balancing
 While Kafka provides partitioning which can provide distribution of processing across many systems, scalability (tens-of-thousands of nodes) is not a goal of this project.
 In Kafka terms, each "topic" has only one partition.
 A typical system might have hundreds of devices.
 For a system with tens of tousands of devices, it is likely that rules would not be able to reason over all facts and that a tiered system would be needed.
 Such could be done with SodaCan as the intermediate tier, but that's not something I'm working on at this point.

-## Device Controller Configuration
-Some device mirocontrollers can be setup in such a way that, with the exception of its unique host name, is completely configured from a central site using Kafka.
-To make this efficient, the following approach is used: Each device has its own topic.
-This topic is only used to send messages from SodaCan to the controller.
-Anything sent in the other direction (controller to server) is done via the event or state topic.
-When a controller starts up, it seeks to the beginning of it's "topic" to get configuration information and any state change requests from the SodaCan.